 These investments will build on more than $500 million in planned infrastructure improvements that will provide transportation, housing and quality of life enhancements that bolster the vitality of the corridors and surrounding blocks.
 This includes area infrastructure projects already allocated, such as FastTracks improvements to the CTA Green Line, the Auburn Park Metra Station, and a new track and field facility in Gately Park in Pullman.

-DPD and the Department of Cultural Affairs and Special Events (DCASE) will host four kickoff celebrations across the South and West sides to launch INVEST South/West.
-The family-friendly events will include a broad overview of the initiative, performances by local artists, and an open house with planning exercises for each community area, youth activities and food from local chefs.
-The schedule is listed below.
+DPD and the Department of Cultural Affairs and Special Events (DCASE) hosted four kickoff celebrations across the South and West sides to launch INVEST South/West.
+The family-friendly events included a broad overview of the initiative, performances by local artists, and an open house with planning exercises for each community area, youth activities and food from local chefs.
+The schedule and related materials are listed below.

 Englewood, Auburn Gresham and New City